yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Undeploying Processing Units

-The OpenSpaces Maven plugin makes it simple to undeploy Processing Units from the Service Grid.
+The XAP Maven plugin makes it simple to undeploy Processing Units from the Service Grid.
 Make sure you are in the directory of the project.
 To undeploy a Processing Unit from the Service Grid, use the following command-line:

 {% highlight bash %}
 mvn os:undeploy